History

 1920-1930

-By the 1920s Great Neck was a destination for the wealthy, the theatrical crowd, and sailors.
+By the 1920s Great Neck was a destination for the wealthy, the theatrical crowd and sailors.
 Kings Point and Kensington were incorporated in 1920-22.
 The Kensington School enrolled children of different ethnic backgrounds, reflecting Great Neck’s new cultural diversity.
-At the same time residents built two new churches.
+At the same time, residents built two new churches.
 The construction of St. Paul’s Church began in 1921 and was completed in 1924.
 The Community Church, across the street from the Kensington School was also built in the early 1920s.
 In 1925 a new train station was built that remains the center of Village life.

-In addition to a hectic building pace there were also major social changes in the Village.
+In addition to a hectic building pace, there were also major cultural changes in the Village.
 Immigrants from Eastern and Southern Europe including Jews, Italians, Poles and Lithuanians worked in small businesses.
 Local religious institutions welcomed them and provided them with meeting spaces for worship, employment services, housing and social activities.
 New businesses included a kosher butcher shop, several kosher delicatessens and Jewish tailor shops.
 The production of Purim and Hanukah plays became part of community life.
 Pastimes included annual summer visits by Clyde Beatty’s circus, movies at the Playhouse theatre where 15¢ bought a Saturday double feature, or ice cream at Kriegal’s Ice Cream Parlor.

 Depression Era